Captain Ed Lee: I told you to not go in alone!

 - Rule of Cool: So does leaping, sliding and falling while killing mooks.

 - Ruthless Foreign Gangsters: The Zakarovs.
+Though they pale in comparison to Wong's Dragon Claw.

 - Senseless Violins: Guitar cases full of guns.

-- Short Range Shotgun: Averted.
+- Short-Range Shotgun: Averted.
 The shotgun's only real drawback is it's low ammo capacity.

 - Shout-Out: A Penny Arcade strip about the game featured an achievement called "Testikill" for shooting enough mooks in the groin.
 When the game's DLC came out, this was made into an actual achievement.